ARE YOUR HOSTS READY FOR DISASTER?

 I willingly admit in 2017 I lost my own resort boat which was tied up tight on the mooring, only 100 meters from the resort.
 Bad weather, equipment failure and negligent crew, sinking the most important asset of my business.
 “Shit happens” to all of us, and the Indian Ocean does not discriminate whether you’re a professional or fly-by-night operator.
 All you can do is prepare.

-Eventually, a charter boat or resort operator in Mentawai will encounter luck deciding to go elsewhere for their disaster, and tourists will lose their lives that could have been saved with a bit of planning, professionalism and equipment redundancies.
+Eventually, a charter boat or resort operator in Mentawai will encounter that perfect combination of a bad thing happening at the worst possible time (ala Murphy’s Law), and tourists will lose their lives that could have been saved with a bit of planning, professionalism and equipment redundancies.
 The only way to avoid this is for YOU — the consumer — to vote with your vacation dollars to bankrupt the dodgy operations.
 Only choose operations that have a reputation for safety, local experience with conditions and well maintained vessels, tools and networks.

 If you want the cheapest deal, you’ll definitely find cheap.
 But is your life or your friend’s and family’s life worth any amount of money that you could save on a holiday in this distant, third-world country?